L9Tigrotto/TigerCode/Backus-Naur Form/BNF-explanation.md

 - **Optional elements**: Elements in square brackets `[...]` are optional
 - **Repetition**: Elements in curly braces `{...}` can appear zero or more times
 - **Grouping**: Parentheses `(...)` group elements together
-- **Literal text**: Often quoted to distinguish from syntax elements

 ## Example: BNF for a Simple Arithmetic Expression